 Best Mid-Range Hotel – Fundu Lagoon

-It is difficult to beat Fundu Lagoon when it comes to location.
+It is difficult to beat Fundu Lagoon when it comes to location, easily making it one of the best Pemba Island hotels.
 Way off the beaten track and reachable only by boat, this beautiful lodge lies hidden in the mangrove forests that line the wild, unimaginably beautiful beaches of Pemba.

 This small, remote and intimate hotel is located on the south-western shores of Pemba Island.
 Home to its own five-star dive centre, four bars, an infinity pool, a beautiful open-sided restaurant as well as a fusion spa, the hotel offers supreme luxury in the middle of mangroves.